United States pay television content advisory system: Development and implementation

-Prior to the system’s creation and implementation, premium television services did not provide on-air content advisories at the start of a film, television series or special to notify viewers of mature subject matter included in the accordant telecast; vague illustrations of the suitability of a program for minors under age 18, depending on the program content and rating, were made using the program rating (e.g., as used in bumpers shown on HBO and Cinemax from 1984 to 1986, "The following movie has been rated 'PG-13' by the Motion Picture Association of America.
-Some material may be inappropriate for young children; parents may wish to consider whether it should be viewed by those under 13.").
-Instead of showing on-air advisories, premium services chose to put content labels of relative detail (i.e., “violence, profanity”) in the synopses of program highlight insets and end-of-issue program summaries within the monthly program guides supplied to their subscribers.
+Prior to the system's creation and implementation, premium television services did not provide on-air content advisories at the start of a film, television series or special to notify viewers of mature subject matter included in the accordant telecast; vague illustrations of the suitability of a program for minors under age 18, depending on the program content and rating, were made using the program rating (e.g., "The following movie has been rated PG-13 by the Motion Picture Association of America.
+Some material may be inappropriate for young children; parents may wish to consider whether it should be viewed by those under 13" or descriptions indicating the service would air a specific program during network-designated watersheds, such as "HBO/Cinemax will show this feature only at night", for R-rated movies and unrated programs containing equivalent material).
+Instead of showing on-air advisories, premium services chose to put content labels of relative detail (e.g., "violence, profanity") in the synopses of program highlight insets and end-of-issue program summaries within the monthly program guides supplied to their subscribers and to lodging sites.

-Amid parental concerns regarding the amount of violent content featured in premium cable and other television programming, in January 1994, representatives from the pay-cable television industry voluntarily pledged to establish a content advisory system in order to provide information to parents about program content that may be unsuitable for their children.
+In January 1994, amid parental concerns regarding the amount of violent content featured in premium cable and other television programming, representatives from the pay-cable television industry voluntarily pledged to establish a content advisory system to provide information to parents about program content that may be unsuitable for their children.
 This became structured as a system derived from the advisories published in their proprietary program guides, assigning individual ratings corresponding to the types of objectionable content depicted in a given program (categorized based on violence, profanity, sexuality or miscellaneous forms of mature material inapplicable to the other categories).
 The initial system adopted by the pay services of Home Box Office, Inc. (HBO and Cinemax) and Showtime Networks (Showtime, The Movie Channel and Flix) on March 1, 1994, consisted strictly of descriptive text outlining the mature material included the following telecast; the cooperative members featured the indicators—which initially differed slightly between the two parent companies—in the rating bumpers immediately preceding each program.